abigail-ryan/hangman/README.md

 ### User Stories

-* A user can easily identify what that this is a Hangman game.
+* A user can easily identify that this is a Hangman game.
 * A user can understand the game rules.
 * A user can choose to start the game when they are ready.
 * A user is provided with clear instructions throughout the game.
 * A user can immediately see if their guess is correct/incorrect.
-* A user can exit the game at any point.
+* A user can choose to stop playing the game after each round.
 * A user can start the game over again.